Ankita-Mehta/Sprinklr-XB-CSS-Style-Guide/README.md

 ##### Mixins

 Mixins, defined via `@mixin` and called with `@include`, should be used sparingly and only when function arguments are necessary.
-A mixin without function arguments (i.e. `@mixin hide { display: none; }`) is better accomplished using a placeholder selector (see below) in order to prevent code duplication.
+A mixin without function arguments (i.e. `@mixin hidden { display: none; }`) is better accomplished using a placeholder selector (see below) in order to prevent code duplication.

 ##### Placeholders

 Placeholders in Sass, defined via `%selector` and used with `@extend`, are a way of defining rule declarations that aren't automatically output in your compiled stylesheet.
-Instead, other selectors â€œinheritâ€ from the placeholder, and the relevant selectors are copied to the point in the stylesheet where the placeholder is defined.
+Instead, other selectors “inherit” from the placeholder, and the relevant selectors are copied to the point in the stylesheet where the placeholder is defined.
 This is best illustrated with the example below.

 Placeholders are powerful but easy to abuse, especially when combined with nested selectors. **As a rule of thumb, avoid creating placeholders with nested rule declarations, or calling `@extend` inside nested selectors.** Placeholders are great for simple inheritance, but can easily result in the accidental creation of additional selectors without paying close attention to how and where they are used.